bronzeagedev/GitFundamentals/readme.txt

-Hello, Git
+"Achievement is it's own reward.
+Pride obscures it."

-So this is how we meet.
+Please find in this document a list of git commands I have learned so far.

-Please find in this document a list of all the git commands I can remember off the top of my head
+This is a work in progress and will be updated periodically.

 git
 git config